EDUCBA Logo

 Final Thoughts

 The Franklin D. Roosevelt Presidential Library and Museum is a unique and valuable resource for those interested in learning more about the life and presidency of Franklin D. Roosevelt.
-It provides a comprehensive overview of the life and times of FDR and his presidency and an extensive collection of documents, photographs, and audio recordings pertaining to his life and presidency.
+It provides a comprehensive overview of the life and times of FDR and his presidency and an extensive collection of documents, photographs, and audio recordings about his life and presidency.
 The Library and Museum is an integral part of the National Archives and Records Administration and an invaluable asset to researchers, students, and the general public.

 Recommended Articles

-We hope that this EDUCBA information on “Franklin D Roosevelt Presidential Library and Museum” was beneficial to you.
+We hope that this EDUCBA information on the “Franklin D Roosevelt Presidential Library and Museum” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information,

 1. The Statue of Liberty